clamsproject/mmif-summarizer/docs/publishing.md

 $ uv run summarize
 ```

-The rest of this section give a more verbose elaboration of the above.
+The rest of this section elaborates on the above.

 After you set up your project (going for 3.10 since that is still the CLAMS default), you have a project file with just some project metadata: name, version, description, readme, requires-python and an empty dependencies list.